MicrosoftDocs/win32/desktop-src/SecCrypto/procedure-for-storing-session-keys-using-a-backup-authority.md

 ---
 Description: An application using a backup authority to store session keys typically follows these steps. ms.assetid: 859310ed-6000-44c8-92f7-974326ce0fc9
-title: Procedure for Storing Session Keys Using a Backup Authority ms.topic: article ms.date: 05/31/2018
+title: Storing Session Keys Using a Backup Authority ms.topic: article ms.date: 05/31/2018
 ---

-# Procedure for Storing Session Keys Using a Backup Authority
+# Storing Session Keys Using a Backup Authority

 An application using a [*backup authority*](https://msdn.microsoft.com/en-us/library/ms721569(v=VS.85).aspx) to store session keys typically follows these steps.